mozzling/axiom-design-docs/_posts/component/button.md

 ---
 component_name: Buttons
-introduction: Buttons trigger an action.
+component_introduction: Buttons trigger an action.
 They describe the action using text, an icon, or a combination of both.
 section:
   section_1: